JetBrains/teamcity-documentation/topics/rake.md

 </note>

 ## Important Notes

-* Ruby's _pending specs_ are shown as __Ignored Tests__ in the __Overwiew__ tab.
+* Ruby's _pending specs_ are shown as __Ignored Tests__ in the __Overview__ tab.
 * Rake Runner uses its own unit tests runner and loads it using the `RUBYLIB` environment variable.
 You need to ensure your program doesn't clear this environment variable, but you may append your paths to it.
 * If you run RSpec with the `--color` option enabled under Windows OS, RSpec will suggest you install the __win32console__ gem.
 This warning will appear in your build log, but you can ignore it.
-TeamCity Rake Runner doesn't support coloured output in the build log and doesn't use this feature.
+TeamCity Rake Runner doesn't support coloured output in the build log and does not use this feature.
 * Rake Runner runs spec examples with a custom formatter.
 If you use additional console formatter, your build log will contain redundant information.
 * `Spec::Rake::SpecTask.spec_opts` of your rakefile is affected by `SPEC_OPTS` command line parameter.
 Rake Runner always uses `SPEC_OPTS` to set up its custom formatter.
 Thus, you should set up Spec Options in Web UI.
 The same limitation exists for Cucumber tests options.
 * To include HTML reports into the build results, you can add the corresponding [report tab](including-third-party-reports-in-the-build-results.md) for them.